microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 1. Launch <b>M365 Copilot</b>
 2. Ensure you are signed in with the M365 Copilot licensed Entra ID provided to you as part of this lab.
 3. You will use the Researcher agent in M365 Copilot.
-You can do so by selecting Researcher under the available chat agents, or invoke Researcher  by typing +++@Researcher+++ in the M365 Copilot chat prompt and pressing <b>Enter</b>.
+You can do so by selecting Researcher under the available chat agents, or invoke Researcher  by typing <b>@Researcher</b> in the M365 Copilot chat prompt and pressing <b>Enter</b>.

 ![Invoking Researcher](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/src/Exercise13-InvokingResearcher.png)